Our website uses cookies for statistical purposes.

 Being employed in Serbia requires the conclusion of an employment contract with the employer, respectively the company interested in personnel.
 Thus, the employment contract, full-time or part-time, must contain the following information:

-• • the rules of discipline at the workplace, the way in which a contract can be concluded.
+• the rules of discipline at the workplace, and how a contract can be concluded;

 Such a contract is signed by both parties, and it must be registered with the relevant labor authorities.
 We mention that in the case of foreign citizens, the employment contract is made only after a work permit is issued in Serbia, a matter where our local specialists can provide support.